mtthwborg/2025_Borg_UC/README.md

 # Overview
-This repository contains code and datasets that together provide a reproducible example to simulate the main methodology and results from Borg et al. 2022, *Nat.
+This repository contains R code and datasets that together provide a reproducible example to simulate the main methodology and results from Borg et al. 2022, *Nat.
 Commun.*, Anomalous temperatures increase occupational injuries, illnesses and their associated cost burden in Australia.
 These files can be downloaded after clicking on the green button *Code* at this GitHub repository.

 # System Requirements